hypervel/hypervel.org/docs/docs/mail.md

 ## Custom Transports

-Laravel Hyperf includes a variety of mail transports; however, you may wish to write your own transports to deliver email via other services that Laravel Hyperf does not support out of the box.
+Hypervel includes a variety of mail transports; however, you may wish to write your own transports to deliver email via other services that Hypervel does not support out of the box.
 To get started, define a class that extends the `Symfony\Component\Mailer\Transport\AbstractTransport` class.
 Then, implement the `doSend` and `__toString()` methods on your transport:

 ```php
 use MailchimpTransactional\ApiClient;